kif01/Predictive-ML-Model-Twitter/README.md

 *Again, if you're using the sample data, then skip to Step 3.*

-Log into your ibm cloud account at https://cloud.ibm.com/login, click on Create Resource and search for Object Storage.
+Log into your ibm cloud account at https://cloud.ibm.com/login, click on Create Resource and search for Object Storage.<br><br>

 <img width="1440" alt="cos1" src="https://user-images.githubusercontent.com/15332386/85959761-5aae2900-b9af-11ea-959b-8441e5fdbf71.png">

-Choose the lite plan which is free, change the name if you want to and click on Create.
+<br>Choose the lite plan which is free, change the name if you want to and click on Create.

 <img width="1440" alt="cos2" src="https://user-images.githubusercontent.com/15332386/85959763-5f72dd00-b9af-11ea-801f-c7334573053b.png">